 Perhaps you’ve heard of kale chips…but pickled kale?
 Believe it.
 Basically, it’s done in the same way as regular pickles…but with kale.
 The result is “tastefully complex” and can be enjoyed with any dish you’d normally top with pickle slices.
 Recipe here.

 Tinted with beets, these pickled turnips have a lovely rosy hue, and a bright, tangy flavor that tastes great as an appetizer, or along with Middle eastern or Indian cuisine (and tasty with chapati).
 Recipe here.

 Photo via Markin81

 Heirloom tomato jam:

 Just don’t confuse it with tomato sauce.
-It might be a bit strong to substitute for tomato sauce on pizza, but this spiced jam is fantastic on a cheese plate or brushed on bread for bruschetta.
-Recipe and tutorial can be found in Bluprint course How to Make Jam & Marmalade the Blue Chair Way.
+It might be a bit strong to substitute for tomato sauce on pizza, but a spiced jam is fantastic on a cheese plate or brushed on bread for bruschetta.
+Recipe and tutorial can be found in the Craftsy class Jam & Marmalade the Blue Chair Way.